alexey-nobody/flutter-app-environment/README.md

 # Flutter App Environment
-A simple solution to manage environment variables using `.json` or `.env` files, or configuration directly in the entrypoint file.
+A simple solution to manage environment variables using `.json` or `.env` files.

 ---